ga4gh/vrs/schema/defs/vrs/AbsoluteCopyNumber.rst

 **Information Model**

-Some CopyNumber attributes are inherited from :ref:`Variation`.
+Some AbsoluteCopyNumber attributes are inherited from :ref:`Variation`.

 .. list-table::
    :class: clean-wrap